-It took Joseph Smith around 60 working days to dictate the Book of Mormon but we know the translation was a stop-stop effort between 7th April to the 30th June.
+It took Joseph Smith around 60 working days to dictate the Book of Mormon but we know the translation was a start-stop effort between 7th April to the 30th June.
 The whole process would have been quite strenuous working each day having to dictate the text, write the words down, repeating them back and confirming before continuing.

 John Welch and his wife attempted to replicate the work on a small scale and noted that: